The AAA Framework — Follow-Through That Holds · KwanHoward.com

 Check the rung — Agreement

-Was there an explicit yes — or did I accept a nod and call it done?
+Was there an explicit yes to ownership — or did I accept a nod and call it done?

 Stop where the gap is.
 Fix that condition.
 Re-confirm.
 Return to the ladder.
 There are no dead ends in this framework.